-We didn’t grow up farming; we spent many years doing long commutes to corporate jobs in the city.
+We’re Carrie & Patrick.
+We didn’t grow up homesteading – we spent many years doing long commutes to corporate jobs in the city.
 As part of that former lifestyle, we ate mostly food we didn’t cook: restaurant take-out and processed food from the grocery store.
 We didn’t look or – more importantly – feel good.
 Wanting a healthier lifestyle, we began shopping at natural food stores and food co-ops, graduating to doing the bulk of our food shopping at farmer’s markets.

 While we have yet to put in our vegetable garden, we have successfully farmed microbes – and we’ve personally experienced improved health and vitality through our many ferments, including sauerkraut, milk and water kefir, kombucha tea, jun tea, and sourdough.
-We also dabble in making our own country wine and beer.
+We also make our own country wine and beer, wildcrafting and foraging where possible.
 Our animals also benefit from the byproducts of our ferments, enjoying fermented fruit and many a SCOBY as treats, as well as raw vinegar in their water.
 We believe we’ve all benefited from probiotics!

 Of particular importance to us is treating our animals with the respect and caring that they deserve as complex, feeling creatures.
 Yes, these are food animals, but we believe – based on our experience – that providing the appropriate environment for their physical and psychological well-being results in an exceptional product; happy animals = good food!